-- 1. The Conservation Office or a member of the CLMC will maintain an Excel workbook with worksheets containing this information: - A list of active volunteers (including Trail Stewards), their contact information, date of last contact, skills, work and Town Forest preferences and availability. - A list of participation by volunteers in specific projects - A list of Town Forests or Trail Systems and the CLMC member and Trail Steward assigned to each. - A list of MCC members and their contact information. - A list of CLMC members and their contact information. - 2.
-The CLMC will provide all volunteers with a copy "Guidance for Trail Stewards and Other Volunteers" (see copy in Appendix B-1).
-Volunteers shall be treated with respect and they should be utilized. - 3.
-The CLMC will attempt to assign volunteers to projects that are appropriate for their skill levels and to work in areas in which they are interested. - 4.
-The CLMC will provide volunteers with written or verbal directions to the location of the project. - 5.
-The CLMC will provide volunteers with written instructions for the project.
+- 1. The Conservation Office or a member of the Trails Committee will maintain an Excel workbook with worksheets containing this information: - A list of active volunteers (including Trail Stewards), their contact information, date of last contact, skills, work and Town Forest preferences and availability. - A list of participation by volunteers in specific projects - A list of Town Forests or Trail Systems and the Trail Committee member and Trail Steward assigned to each. - A list of MCC members and their contact information. - A list of Trail Committee members and their contact information.

-- 6. The CLMC will provide guidance to a new volunteer or a new group of volunteers for their initial experience in maintaining trails. - 7.
+- 2. The Trails Committee has these obligations: - Provide all volunteers with a copy "Guidance for Trail Stewards and Other Volunteers" (see copy in Appendix B-1).
+Volunteers shall be treated with respect and they should be utilized. - To assign volunteers to projects that are appropriate for their skill levels and to work in areas in which they are interested. - Provide volunteers with written or verbal directions to the location of the project. - Provide volunteers with written instructions for the project. - Provide guidance to a new volunteer or a new group of volunteers for their initial experience in maintaining trails. - 3.
 When working on trails, volunteers must wear gloves and boots.
 Additional items they should consider having include: eye protection / long pants / tall socks / hard hat / sufficient water to remain hydrated / sun screen / bug tick spray / Poison Ivy Soap®, Technu®, or a similar product to wash up after the project is finished.